AegisComputers/DattoRMM-Alert-HaloPSA/README.md

 }
 ```

-Save the montitor and then test it is working correctly before rolling it out for all your other monitors.
+Save the monitor and then test it is working correctly before rolling it out for all your other monitors.

 You can toggle individual details sections on and off for the monitor if they are not relevant and you can provide a link to your documentation as well as a quick troubleshooting message to help technicians with resolving issues faster.